kigawas/blog/content/posts/performance-benchmarks-in-python-web-development.md

 When they get invoked, ORM does the hardest task: converting the query expressions to raw SQLs.
 As you know, this is pretty sluggish and hurts performance badly, especially in Python.

-> I didn't test very rigorously, but it may slow server dow by 30% approximately.
+> I didn't test very rigorously, but it may slow the server by 30% approximately.

 If ORM is so slow, what about writing raw SQLs directly?